-The reader can check that the optimal choice of an insurance contract along the actuarially fair contract curve of each individual satisfies the monotonicity condition (property 3).
-On the other hand, moral hazard results in both indifference curves and contract curves being convex in the (π, δ) -space, with indifference curves less convex than contract curves (because utility functions incorporate the cost of precaution while contract curves do not).
-Using the dual theory of risk preferences, we then end up with the same situation as the one described in the text: although properties 1 to 3 are satisfied, propitious selection generates a positive correlation between risk and insurance purchase.
+The reader can check that the optimal choice of an insurance contract along the actuarially fair contract curve of each individual implies that more risk averse agents buy more coverage.
+On the other hand, moral hazard results in both indifference curves and contract curves being convex in the (π, δ) space, with indifference curves less convex than contract curves (because utility functions incorporate the cost of precaution while contract curves do not).
+Using the dual theory of risk preferences, we then end up with the same situation as the one described in the text: although properties 1 and 2 are satisfied, propitious selection generates a positive correlation between risk and insurance purchase.